 explore physical computing and design thinking

-The virtual pet project is a curricular sequence that extend a full semester or year depending on how deep the students dive into the various aspects.
+The digital pet project is a curricular sequence that extend a full semester or year depending on how deep the students dive into the various aspects.
 It starts with a foundation of physical computing projects using only the bit:booster with micro:bit.
 From there students extend with advanced projects in computing, robotics/mechanical engineering and digital design.
 The culmination project follows the design thinking framework and has students explore the world of therapy robots and design their own solution.

 Module 1: Introduction to physical computing

 Physical computing brings coding to life by bridging the code to the real world.
-Students explore how to control the various inputs and outputs of the bit:booster and micro:bit and put their exploration together in the design of a virtual “pet.”
+Students explore how to control the various inputs and outputs of the bit:booster and micro:bit and put their exploration together in the design of a digital “pet.”

 module 2 - digital design extension

-The digital design extension focuses on using digital design and fabrication tools to build upon the virtual pet.
+The digital design extension focuses on using digital design and fabrication tools to build upon the digital pet.
 This module would require access to digital manufacturing tools such as laser cutters or 3d printers.